biancaandreeag/project-likes2love/README.md

-# form2love — A Web Tool for Cyberbullying Detection and Post Analysis
+# form2love — AI Tool for Cyberbullying Detection and Post Analysis